 Question: I have successfully defended my master’s thesis.
 How do I receive a grade for my master’s thesis credit hours?

 Answer: Once you have successfully defended your master’s thesis, master’s thesis credit hours with a grade of “R”, may be changed to a letter grade by the chair of your master’s thesis committee via the e-Grade Change system in the SIS, provided the thesis committee chair was the instructor of record for the thesis course and section in which the student registered.
 If the chair of your committee was not listed as instructor of record, he or she may report the grade to the School of Public Health - Bloomington graduate recorder, who will then report the grade via the e-Grade Change system.
 Grades will be reported during the normal final grade reporting period for semesters or summer sessions still in progress.

 Question: I am an international student who has enrolled in all coursework, including the required number of master’s thesis credits for my master’s degree program.
 I have not yet completed the requirements for my master’s thesis, what course do I enroll in now so that I meet SEVIS regulations and may remain in this country to finish my thesis?

-Answer: International master’s thesis students who have already registered for the number of thesis credits required by their master’s degree program, and have not completed requirements for the thesis, may enroll in HPER-G 599 Thesis Research.
+Answer: International master’s thesis students who have already registered for the number of thesis credits required by their master’s degree program, and have not completed requirements for the thesis, may enroll in SPH-G 599 Thesis Research.
 This course carries no credit, but satisfies the enrollment requirement for international students to remain in compliance with SEVIS regulations.
-HPER-G 599 is not offered during the summer term.
+SPH-G 599 is not offered during the summer term.